wpmake22/wpmake-advance-user-avatar/readme.txt

 * **Gutenberg Block Support:** Seamlessly add the avatar upload feature using the block editor.

-* **File Type Validation:**  Admins can control which file types (JPG, JPEG, PNG) are allowed for profile pictures.
+* **File Type Validation:**  Admins can choose which file types (like JPG, JPEG, PNG) are allowed for profile pictures.
+This stops users from uploading unsupported file types, ensuring only valid images are used for avatars.

-* **Max File Size Limit:** Set a maximum file size for uploaded avatars to ensure your site runs smoothly.
+* **Max File Size Limit:** Admins can set a maximum file size for uploaded avatars to keep the site running smoothly.
+This prevents slow loading times by stopping oversized images from being uploaded.

-* **Image Cropping Interface:** Users can crop their profile picture to fit perfectly as an avatar.
+* **Image Cropping Interface:** Users can crop their profile picture to make sure it fits well as an avatar.
+This lets users adjust their image so it looks just right in the avatar space.

-* **Webcam Capture:** Let users capture a profile picture directly from their webcam with optional cropping.
+* **Webcam Capture:**  Users can take a profile picture directly from their webcam, with optional cropping.
+This allows users to capture a photo quickly, without needing to upload one from their device.

+* **Different size images:** The plugin creates several sizes of the uploaded image to make sure the avatar displays correctly across the site.
+It automatically adjusts the image for different parts of the site to keep it looking consistent.

+* **Uploaded Image Size:** Site owners can set specific width and height for the uploaded images.
+This ensures all avatars are the same size, keeping the site’s appearance uniform.

 ### How to Use the Plugin